 Simplify Your Resell Through Summit’s Buy-Back Program

 An advantage of selling your old equipment to Summit is that we’ll help you take care of the logistics.
 For large volumes of equipment, we can arrange for pickup for you.
 For smaller volumes, we’ll cover the transportation costs for ground shipping.

 Summit thoroughly audits and tests all equipment before it’s re-sold, protecting both sellers and buyers.
 You have the option of receiving a check or a credit towards equipment purchases that you can use immediately or in the future.

 Ready to find out how much your old equipment is worth?
-We recommend contacting Summit now.
+Contact us now.